 The really frustrating and unfortunate thing about these negative outcomes is that many can be avoided with thorough preparation, patience, and a dose of common sense.
-At they’re core, deals are simply an interaction between two (or more) parties; therefore empathy, understanding, sensibility, and communication is key.
+At their core, deals are simply an interaction between two (or more) parties; therefore empathy, understanding, sensibility, and communication are key.
 This article addresses what we believe are the top 5 deal killers and offers up a few suggestions on how to avoid them.

 1. Disorganization/ Poor Preparation

 First off, ask yourself if are you mentally prepared for, and committed to, the process.
 Every deal goes through peaks and valleys; understanding this and being committed to the process should be your first litmus test.

 Next, it is crucial to be organized and have all of your documentation compiled to ensure that, if/when you have an interested party, you can provide them with what they want to see.
 (See Deal Killer #3)